 - 5 yellow/white onions

-- 3 tbsp cooking oil rapeseed, canola etc...
+- 3 tablespoon cooking oil rapeseed, canola etc...

 - 1 clove garlic minced

-- 1 tsp Worcestershire sauce or vegetarian/vegan alternative
+- 1 teaspoon Worcestershire sauce or vegetarian/vegan alternative

 - 1 ½ cups (375g) plain Greek yogurt (or vegan alternative)